 Manufactured and mined diamonds look the same, at times, even to a trained eye.

-To distinguish them, you would need a specialized gemologist and specialized equipment designed to identify lab diamonds.
+You would need a specialized gemologist and specialized equipment designed to identify lab diamonds to distinguish them.

 Save for being similar chemically and optically, mined and lab-grown diamonds do have some differences.